chalatz/tours/pages/tours/guided/best-off.md

 You will make a brief stop at the local pottery workshop where the famous pottery of Rhodes is produced.
 Here, you can witness firsthand how the potter works at his wheel to makes these wonderful pieces of art. <u>Guided Tour</u> (Stop Visit Photos)

-**FREE OLIVE OIL TASTE**

-Next stop is for free Olive Oil Taste.
-Here you can taste a big variety of different **flavors of olive oil infused with dried herbs**, examples include chilies, thyme, hot peppers, rosemary, garlic, oregano, and sun-dried tomatoes.
-You can also taste some of the local wines.
-(Stop Visit Taste Photos)

 **PANORAMIC VIEW OF LINDOS**

 The coast provides an excellent vantage point that provides you with a bird's eye view of the Acropolis of Lindos, with the tiny white village studded across the visually striking bay below.
 (Stop Photos)